 March 2020 author's side-note: This doc has been developed over the past decade with my perspective on distributed teams but has not been shared publicly.
 Given the global crisis is causing a number of teams to be pulled unexpectedly into the "distributed" movement, I felt it would be good to publish this more broadly.
 Please note that the type of "distributed" work we're seeing today with a global pandemic is different than what is described here ー but I hope this is still a helpful guide.

+Today Coda operates with people spread across eight states and two continents.
 We also have three physical offices where a critical mass of employees are located, but no single "headquarters".

 When we made our choice, we had a few observations that may be helpful in your decision.

 Every team is a distributed team.

 Before founding Coda, I was a long time Google exec responsible for the YouTube products.
 Our team at YouTube was very distributed right from the start.
 We had thousands of engineers spread across 8 engineering offices worldwide, and dozens of offices for sales, content partnerships, marketing, etc. Even in the Bay Area, we were split ー our primary campus was in San Bruno, about 30 miles north of Google headquarters in Mountain View.
 So starting in 2008, I learned how to lean heavily into this model and not only "make the best of it" but to turn it into a strategic strength.

 As I've watched many teams grow, they all eventually become distributed.
 For some companies, it happens when they have a field sales or success team that needs to be located near their customer base, and they suddenly have their head of sales calling into meetings.
 For others, it happens even earlier when their team spreads across buildings, or even across floors in the same complex.
 Before they know it, they're video conferencing into meetings with people who are technically in the same "office" but are far enough away to be inconvenient to get together.